 Pitcher Plant Info

 Growing pitcher plants outdoors requires a combination of conditions quite different from ordinary garden plants.
-Garden grown pitcher plants love nutrient poor soil that is deficit in nitrogen and phosphorus.
+Garden grown pitcher plants love nutrient-poor soil that is deficient in nitrogen and phosphorus.
 In their native environments, pitcher plants grow in highly acidic, sandy, peat-rich soil.
 So normal soil nitrogen levels can kill pitcher plants and also invites other competitive plants into their growing space.

 Care of Pitcher Plants Outdoors

 Garden grown pitcher plants should be placed in a container that can hold water.
-A tub, a pot without holes at the bottom or even a do-it-yourself bog garden will work.
-The trick is holding enough water so the lower portion of the roots are wet but the top portion of the growing medium is out of the water.
+A tub, a pot without holes at the bottom, or even a do-it-yourself bog garden will work.
+The trick is holding enough water, so the lower portion of the roots is wet, but the top portion of the growing medium is out of the water.

-Aim for a steady and consistent water level 6” below the soil.
+Aim for a steady and consistent water level 6 inches (15 cm.) below the soil.
 Monitor the water during your rainy season so it doesn’t get too high.
-Drainage holes or channels should be placed about 6” below the plant in the growing medium.
+Drainage holes or channels should be placed about 6 inches (15 cm.) below the plant in the growing medium.
 You will have to experiment with this until you get it right.
 Do not pour water into the pitchers or fill up the pitchers with bugs.
 That will overwhelm their systems and possibly kill them.

-As you can see, care of pitcher plants outdoors involves some complexity.
-But it is worth it to watch these exotic plants grow and perform!
+As you can see, the care of pitcher plants outdoors involves some complexity.
+It is worth it to watch these exotic plants grow and perform!